L3- Chemical Sciences of Matter (SCM)

 Further studies

-The SCM course is particularly adapted to the continuation in Master of Chemistry on courses materials, theoretical, separative chemistry... or in Master energy that it is in the University of Montpellier or in other French or foreign Universities.
-The SCM program also allows students to enter other chemistry, chemistry-physics, and teaching programs (MEEF), as well as engineering schools through a competitive examination.
-Moreover, obtaining a Bachelor's degree in chemistry also allows students to take the administrative exams corresponding to this level of study, particularly in the technical bodies (scientific police, police, firefighters ....).
+The SCM course is particularly well-suited to the continuation of a Chemistry Master's in materials, theoretical or separative chemistry, or an Energy Master's at the University of Montpellier or other French or foreign universities.
+The SCM pathway also enables students to enter other chemistry, chemistry-physics or teaching courses (MEEF), as well as engineering schools, via a competitive entrance examination.
+A Bachelor's degree in Chemistry is also a prerequisite for taking the administrative examinations corresponding to this level of study, particularly in the technical professions (forensic science, police, firefighters ....).

 Read more

-The quality of Montpellier's training is internationally recognized, and it is possible for students in this program to pursue a master's degree in a foreign university.
-Many exchange agreements exist between the University of Montpellier and foreign universities
+As the quality of Montpellier's training is internationally recognized, it is possible for students in this program to pursue a Master's degree at a foreign university.
+Numerous exchange agreements exist between the University of Montpellier and foreign universities

-The students of the course will also have the opportunity to continue their studies in a European master's program such as the MaMaSelf master's program (Master in materials science exploring large scale facilities), part of which is taught in Montpellier, or the mesc+ master's program (Materials for Energy Storage and Conversion).
+Students on the course will also have the opportunity to continue their studies in a European master's program, such as MaMaSelf (Master in materials science exploring large scale facilities), part of which is taught in Montpellier, or mesc+ (Materials for Energy Storage and Conversion).

 Read more